 Cycling the Sheep River Valley in Kananaskis Country is an easy day trip from Calgary and a great biking adventure.
-It’s only a 45 minute drive to the town of Turner Valley (renamed Diamond Valley on January 1, 2023) south of Calgary, the starting point for an exceptionally scenic bike ride through to Sheep River Falls.
+It’s only a 45-minute drive to the town of Turner Valley (renamed Diamond Valley on January 1, 2023) south of Calgary, the starting point for an exceptionally scenic bike ride through to Sheep River Falls.

-Where can you park to do the Sheep River Valley bike ride?
+Where can you park for the Sheep River Valley bike ride?

-There is free car parking at the Community Hall in Turner Valley just one block from Main Street.
+There is free car parking at the Community Hall in Turner Valley (Diamond Valley) just one block from Main Street.

 To begin the bike ride, cycle back to Main Street and turn right onto Sunset Boulevard.

 You get into Kananaskis Country on this bike ride

 The country gets a touch grander too.
 At the 20 km mark you arrive at the winter barricade.
-Here you could park your car if you’re short on time and still enjoy a very pleasant bike ride.
+Here you could park your car if you’re short on time and still enjoy a very pleasant Sheep River Valley bike ride.

 The only nasty hill on the whole 76 km return bike ride is the one in the photo below.
 Fortunately it’s relatively short.

 Sheep River Falls

 At the 35-km mark there is a sign pointing to the Sheep River Falls.
 Pull in here, get off your bike and explore along the river edge.
 It’s a great place to enjoy a picnic lunch.
 (Don’t forget a bike lock.)

 If you’re keen to cycle to the end of the road then continue another 3 km to the Junction Creek Picnic Area.
 Cycle the loop and then retrace your steps all the way back to Turner Valley.

 Look for bighorn sheep in the Sheep River Valley

 On the return we did one other side trip.
 There’s a trail across the meadows that leads to the cliffs where you can get a very good view of bighorn sheep – if you’re lucky.

 We made one final stop again at the Sheep River Overlook to take in the view before continuing back to the car.
 All told we cycled 76 km and climbed 645 m (2,116 feet).